yeslogic/prince-docs/docs/paged.md

             content: counter(page);
         }
     }
-    @page chapter:first {
+    @page chapter:first-of-group {
         @bottom-center {
             content: normal;
         }
     }
 ```
 The property `-prince-page-group: start` instructs Prince to start a new page group.
-This is necessary for the `div.chapter:first` selector to match the first page of each chapter, instead of only the first page in the first chapter.
+This is necessary for the `div.chapter:first-of-group` selector to match the first page of each chapter, instead of only the first page in the first chapter.
 See [Page groups](#page-groups).

 ### Blank pages